Dulaglutide and renal outcomes in type 2 diabetes: an exploratory analysis of the REWIND randomised, placebo-controlled trial

 Source: View publication →

-In this post hoc analysis of the REWIND trial, once-weekly dulaglutide demonstrated a significant reduction in the risk of a composite kidney function-related outcome and a slower rate of eGFR decline compared to placebo in patients with type 2 diabetes.
+In a prespecified exploratory analysis of the REWIND trial, once-weekly dulaglutide significantly reduced the risk of a composite renal outcome in patients with type 2 diabetes, primarily driven by a reduction in new-onset macroalbuminuria.

 Key Findings